 Active stretching works to improve circulation to your muscles by gently stimulating them.
 In doing so, you can experience less tension and pain in the targeted areas.
 It’s not a and done and done quick fix thing, though.
 You have to regularly engage in active stretching to help relieve pain.
 This has been proven with athletes who experienced an injury and used active stretching for recovery.

 Please don’t think that active stretching replaces strength training because it doesn’t.
-It does help to maintain your strength, though.
+Not only does help to maintain your strength, but it also feels good.
 According to a study from Medicine & Science in Sports & Exercise, people who actively stretched their legs for 40 minutes several times a week improved their one-rep max by 32% in 15 different exercises.
 People also improved muscular endurance, standing long-jump, vertical jump, and more.

 One of the most common benefits of all stretching is that you can improve your athletic performance.
 For active stretching, engaging the muscles during the stretch can improve performance in those areas.
 By improving mobility, range of motion, and overall flexibility, you have a better chance at performing better and reducing the risk of injury.